 Touro University Nevada, after due consideration and process, reserves the right to require the dismissal of any student at any time before graduation if circumstances of a legal, moral, behavioral, ethical, health or academic nature justify such an action.
-The academic reasons for dismissal may include but are not limited to the following:
+The academicreasons for dismissal may include but are not limited to the following:

 - 1. A student's cumulative curriculum weighted average for any one academic year is less than 70%. - 2.
-A student earns failing grades in 33% percent or more of the credit hours for any one academic year. - 3.
+A student earns failing grades in three or more courses in the preclinical years. - 3.
 A student earns a failing grade in a repeated course or repeated clinical clerkship. - 4.
 A student fails a re-examination under a remediation plan. - 5.
 A student fails two clinical clerkships. - 6.
 A student exceeds the limit for completion of the prescribed curriculum as defined by the program. - 7.
 A student does not remedy a failed grade(s) within one calendar year of the issuance of the failed grade. - 8.
 A student has not demonstrated continued academic and professional growth and achievement. - 9.
+A student exhibits repeated and/or severe professionalism transgressions. - 10.
 A student fails to successfully complete COMLEX Level 1 or COMLEX Level 2-CE as stated in the section of the handbook titled "Policies Regarding the Comprehensive Osteopathic Medical Licensing Examination (COMLEX)".